Love Letter board game is a popular deduction card game. Very easy to learn and play, it’s accessible to a very broad audience.

 This is a story about a Princess named Annette and suitors, looking for a way to her heart.
 But there is a problem.
 Princesses are not someone you bump in on a street or look up on Facebook.
 No, they are hard to get close and approach.

-That’s why our suitors have written a love letter each, expressing their deepest love in them.
-Only problem is getting these letters to the princess, since she lives in heavily guarded castle.
+That’s why our suitors have written a love letter each, expressing their deepest love.
+The only problem is getting these letters to the princess since she lives in a heavily guarded castle.

 Overview of Love Letter Rules

-Love Letter is played for a number of rounds.
+Love Letter is played for several rounds.
 The number is dependent on the player number and their agreement.
-In a standard four player game, players will play until one of them achieves four round victories, while in a two player game, you might play up to seven victories.
+In a standard four-player game, players will play until one of them achieves four round victories, while in a two-player game, you might play up to seven victories.
 Victories are marked with tokens, that symbolize Annette’s affection.

-Objective of the each round is to deliver the love letter to the princess.
+The objective of each round is to deliver the love letter to the princess.
 There are two ways to achieve this:

 - Have the card with the highest rank at the end of the round.

 A standard deck consists of 16 cards.
 One random card is always removed from the round, so that there is some mystery, right down to the last card.
 In a two-player game, three cards will be removed.

 Each player is dealt one card from the deck.
 The character on the card represents a person from the court, who the player is currently using to deliver the letter.
 Remember, the person who is highest in the ranking will deliver the letter.

 Players play in clockwise turns.
 First, a player will draw a card, and second, he will play one of the two cards he is holding.
 Effect of the played card comes into play immediately and you have to apply it, even if it means you lose the round.